mreza0100/mamzi.net.github.io/pages/universe/causality.md

 Now can you say what are the higher levels of discovering America?
 So cause and affect are not only the reason, but also the underlying reasons that lead to the final effect.

-Because time is infinity perfect, the causes and affect between a cause and effect are infinite, they happen at each moment.
+Because time is infinity perfect, the causes and affect between a cause and effect are infinite, they happen at each moment between a cause and the effect of it.
 For now consider moment as the smallest unit of time, but briefly what I mean here:

 Because there are infinite moments in a second, time is infinity perfect.
 I will talk more about this `perfect time and casualty` later on, the concept of `infinite perfection` deserves to have its own post.

 <!-- ### The interfaces and cross attribute causality

+Proposition 2P7
+"The order and connection of ideas is the same as the order and connection of things."

+Explanation: This means that the structure and sequence of mental events (ideas) mirror the structure and sequence of physical events (bodies).
+Each mode of thought (idea) corresponds to a mode of extension (physical state).

+Cross attribute happens through mode/state/interface.

 Attributes conceive through each other.
 You understand the world through your mind, which is connected to the sensorial and body interfaces.